willingc/pyramid/docs/narr/viewconfig.rst

 Inverting Predicate Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can invert the meaning of any predicate value by wrapping it in a call to
+You can invert the meaning of a supported predicate value by wrapping it in a
-:class:`pyramid.config.not_`.
+call to :class:`pyramid.config.not_`.

 .. code-block:: python
    :linenos: